 As promised in our last post, here below some comments from our visit to this seminar.

-Our general impression we got from the speakers, is that finding "deep value" stocks has become more difficult than a few years ago.
-The suggested investments show a smaller margin of safety compared to earlier years.
-However, it is important to avoid value traps, and so as not to have disappointments.
-This is important for us to know as mechanical value investors.
+Our general impression from the speakers is that finding "deep value" stocks has become more difficult than a few years ago.
+The suggested ideas show a smaller margin of safety compared to earlier years.
+However, it is important to avoid value traps.
+This is important for us being mechanical value investors.

 Sahm Adrangi of Kerrisdale Capital Management

 One of the interesting presentations was about Chinese scams companies exposed by Sahm Adrangi of Kerrisdale Capital Management, a value-oriented and special situations fund based in New York.
 In recent months, Kerrisdale has shared in-depth research with the investment community on fraudulent U.S.-listed Chinese companies, including China Education Alliance and Advanced Battery Technologies.
 Mr. Adrangi is a leading expert on Chinese stock scams, and his work has been discussed in Bloomberg, Businessweek, and The Wall Street Journal.
 His Long short fund was one of the first funds to investigate all the reverse Chinese mergers.
 In June last year, they wrote anonymously, and over the past year and a half, identified a lot of shorts and took an active role in exposing them.

 Kerrisdale compiled two reports on Chinese frauds, China Education Alliance and Advanced Battery Technologies.
 This work has been mentioned by numerous media outlets, including The Wall Street Journal, BusinessWeek, and the Financial Times.
 Find more details here.

 A new short idea is Gulf Resources; Gure- Kerrisdale thinks it should be trading under $1.
 Gure is a manufacturer of bromine and bromine derivative products